FIWARE/tutorials.Big-Data-Spark/README.md

 #### Logger - NGSI-LD:

-The same example is provided for data in the NGSI LD format (`LoggerLD.scala`).
-This example makes use of the NGSILDReceiver provided by the Orion Spark Connector in order to receive messages in the NGSI LD format.
+The same example is provided for data in the NGSI-LD format (`LoggerLD.scala`).
+This example makes use of the NGSILDReceiver provided by the Orion Spark Connector in order to receive messages in the NGSI-LD format.
 The only part of the code that changes is the declaration of the receiver:

 ```scala